rancher/rancher/tests/v2/validation/snapshot/README.md

 # Snapshot

 For the snapshot tests, these tests are designed to accept an existing cluster that the user has access to.
 If you do not have a downstream cluster in Rancher, you should create one first before running these tests.
+It is recommended to have a cluster configuration of 3 etcd, 2 controlplane, 3 workers.

 Please see below for more details for your config.
 Please note that the config can be in either JSON or YAML (all examples are illustrated in YAML).